juji-io/datalevin/benchmarks/write-bench/README.md

 hardware.
 SQLite is very good at batch transaction, but individual transaction fails short.

-Note that Datalevin build index at transaction time so it is maintenance free, whereas SQLite does not build index at transaction time so users have to manage indices.

 It should be mentioned that for bulk loading of large amount of data,  Datalevin has the option to use `init-db` and `fill-db` functions.
-For example, `init-db` took only 4.1 seconds to load this data set, about 2.5X faster than the fastest SQLite 10.4 seconds at batch size 1000.
+For example, took 5.6 seconds to load this data set using `init-db` and \fill-db``, only slightly slower the fastest SQLite 3.2 seconds at batch size 10000.

+Note that Datalevin build index at data load time so it is maintenance free, whereas SQLite does not build index at transaction time so users have to manage indices.

 ## Key Value Transaction